pallavrouth/Website/content/blog/misc-series/2021-06-26-iv-samp/index.markdown

 `$$\beta_{IV} = \frac{z^Ty}{z^Tx} = \frac{X_1 \sim N(\mu_1,\sigma_1)}{X_2 \sim N(\mu_2,\sigma_2)}$$`

 The question that Rossi asks in section 3.4 of his paper is this - does the distribution of the ratio of two normal random variables also look normal?
-He asks this question because understanding the distribution of the ratio of two normals would help understand the sampling distribution^[Understanding sampling distributions of estimates produced by certain estimators is standard practice in econometrics.
+He asks this question because understanding the distribution of the ratio of two normals would help understand the sampling distribution[^2] of `\(\beta_{IV}\)`.

+[^2]: Understanding sampling distributions of estimates produced by certain estimators is standard practice in econometrics.
 In this example, `\(\beta_{IV}\)` is an estimate produced by the estimator `\(\frac{z^Ty}{z^Tx}\)`.
-Examining sampling distributions of estimates ultimately helps us understand if one can appropriately make inferences about a larger population based on the available smaller sample] of `\(\beta_{IV}\)`.
+Examining sampling distributions of estimates ultimately helps us understand if one can appropriately make inferences about a larger population based on the available smaller sample.

 So, below I generate two normal random variables - `\(X_1\)` coming from `\(N(1,0.5)\)` and `\(X_2\)` from `\(N(1,0.2)\)`.
 Then I take their ratio and plot it.